gdiet/backup/README.md

 * TODO write about RAM - the Java `Xmx` option.
 * For additional options, read the `write-dedupfs` script.

-### Mount The File System On The Commandline
+### Mount The File System Without GUI

-stop
+If you want to mount the dedup file system without a GUI, run `write-dedupfs-console`.
+This behaves like `write-dedupfs` except that it does not start a GUI.
+So see above for more details of `write-dedupfs-console`.

-start options
+### Start Options

 temp directory